Diploma in Group Supervision

 - 5 intensive face to face days followed by ongoing online supervision groups (6 x 2 hours at monthly intervals) run by the course leaders.

-- Prior to the start of the taught component about 16 hours of preparation is needed, including identifying 6-8 people who are willing to form a pastoral supervision group for the trainee to lead for six months and reflect on during the course.
+- Prior to the start of the taught component about 16 hours of preparation is needed, including identifying 6-8 people who are willing to form a reflective pastoral supervision group for the trainee to lead for six months and reflect on during the course.

 - The course will be assessed by a portfolio that tracks the development and leadership of the trainee-led supervision group.